-When you take a look at LinkedIn, you’ll find it isn’t too dissimilar from other social networks such as Facebook; you flesh out a profile as you would in any other network, you make friends in the form of “connections” in an effort to imitate real life work relationships and you can join groups for various niches and industries to start widening your circles far enough to find what you’re looking for professionally.
+When you take a look at LinkedIn, you’ll find it isn’t too dissimilar from other social networks such as Facebook; you flesh out a profile as you would in any other network, you make friends in the form of “connections” to imitate real life work relationships, and you can join groups for various niches and industries to start widening your circles far enough to find what you’re looking for professionally.

-With close to 500 million people having a LinkedIn account and 106 million active monthly, it’s no wonder LinkedIn managed to catch the eyes of multinational technology giant Microsoft, having acquired LinkedIn on the 8th of December, 2016 for the (exceedingly) hefty sum of $26.4 billion in a cash merger consideration (we don’t think we can count that high).
+With close to 500 million people having a LinkedIn account and 106 million active monthly, it’s no wonder LinkedIn managed to catch the eyes of multinational technology giant Microsoft, having acquired LinkedIn on 8 December 2016 for the (exceedingly) hefty sum of $26.4 billion in a cash merger consideration (we don’t think we can count that high).

 And anyone with an interest in braving the professional world can make a LinkedIn account and start networking.
 Whether you’re an eager fresh graduate, a mid-level manager or a marketing exec with years of experience, having your very own LinkedIn account and access to all of LinkedIn’s neat features opens up a host of networking and career options.

 You know the history; hopefully, you at least saw the site by now.
 We could go into detail about what the interface generally entails, but we’d like to think our average reader doesn’t like everything spoon-fed to them (although there’s nothing wrong with that).
 So let’s assume you made your very own LinkedIn account and want to start using this thing; we admit it can get a bit overwhelming at first, but try to take a deep breath and go over the things you can use it for with us, yeah?

 Say you want to get back in touch with your friends and mentors from school or university, see how they’re doing and where life took them nowadays, and maybe even see if they are in a specific professional circle you want to be a part of.